top of page

 Conservation of threatened and endemic species.

-My work primarily focuses on the vegetation of Eastern South America, with emphasis on the Atlantic Forest.
+My work focuses on the vegetation of South America, with emphasis on the forests and savannas of Brazil.

-I am currently based at the 'Universidade de São Paulo' (USP - Piracicaba, Brazil), where I hold an Ecology professor position.
+I am currently based at the 'Universidade de São Paulo' (Piracicaba, Brazil), where I hold an Ecology professor position.

 bottom of page